EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

  'ri': residue index
  ```

+This lists all the default groups generated from the coordinate file.

 It is possible to create new index groups by using the command prompts listed.
 For now we will just save and quit with option ``q``.